Echo Night: Beyond: Plot

-The game's storyline concerns Richard Osmond, who is flying in a space shuttle to a Moon base with his newly wed wife Claudia, who he will spend his honeymoon with at their resort destination.
-A supernatural force causes the shuttle to crash during landing, killing many and releasing their ghostly spirits upon the base.
+The game's storyline concerns Richard Osmond, who is flying in a space shuttle to a Moon base with his newly wed wife Claudia, with whom he will spend his honeymoon at their resort destination.
+A supernatural force causes the shuttle to crash during landing, however, killing many and releasing their ghostly spirits upon the base.
 Richard awakens and, discovering that he is alone, decides that Claudia might be elsewhere.
 The game centers around finding her, while also putting to rest the uneasy souls that roam the base.

 Shortly after arriving on the base, Richard encounters a strange man whom seems to know him.
 He follows the man back to his room, which is painted to resemble a field.
 Every time Richard frees a spirit, the spirit's picture is painted on the walls.
 The man reveals that he is an android who enjoys painting.
 He also knows Claudia, saying that she is skilled in engineering.

 Richard continues to explore the base, freeing various spirits.
 He frees employees, passengers and a team of astronauts.
 When viewing various recordings, Richard learns of the facility's chief, whom discovered a strange red stone.
 Though he initially wanted to mine it for its high oxygen production, he later discovers that it grants wishes at the costs of life.
 He used it on his close friend, Kenneth, and wished that the facility would be successful.
 When the oxygen was being harvested from the mineral, the resulting fog escaped and filled the base, causing pain to the souls.
 Richard also discovers that the chief had a relationship with Claudia.

 Near the end of his journey, the android reveals that he is Kenneth, and that his picture would be finished soon.
 After freeing all the souls, Kenneth tells Richard that the stone was what started the whole thing and is what he will be faced with in the end.
 He asks Richard to come back to his room one last time, saying that his picture is done.
 If the player returns to the room, Richard finds that Kenneth has become part of his painting.
 A keycard on the desk takes an elevator to the B2 level.
 There, Richard finds a mummified corpse, which is the chief of the facility.
 He finds a ring and a letter on the table next to him, saying he was in love with Claudia.

 Richard proceeds to the observatory, where he finds the specter of Claudia.
 She used the red stone to kill herself and wished that she would see Richard again.
 She then offers Richard the stone.
 Depending on the choices made, the ending will be different.